 - For LGBTQ+ individuals, they organize support group chats and have a support forum called Ask Naz.

 They run on limited resources so rely on donations to provide these services.
 The challenge is to amplify these sensitive subjects where LGBTQIA+ rights are affected by faith, religion, and narrow-minded attitudes towards the LGBTQI+ community.

 Naz and Matt are a registered UK charity and have won multiple awards for their work building bridges between religious and LGBTQI+ communities.

 “Our mission is to never let religion, any religion, come in the way of the unconditional love between parents and their children.” – Naz and Matt Foundation’s mission statement.

 Why It Matters

 According to research commissioned by Naz and Matt Foundation(NAMF), LGBTQ+ people from a religious or culturally conservative background are 30% less likely to be out to their parents compared to other UK LGBTQ+ individuals.

 ‘In 2019, I attended a few support events organized by NAMF.
 Before this, I hadn’t met any LGBTQ+ individuals from culturally conservative backgrounds.
 The discussions around tackling homophobia, LGBTQIA+ topics in the school curriculum, and personal stories of people were very inspiring.
 But many more LGBTQ+ individuals from conservative backgrounds go through hidden emotional trauma every day.’
-Umang Dokey, Senior Creative Designer, LEWIS London.
+Umang Dokey, Senior Creative Designer, TEAM LEWIS London.